Gitds-flow Explanation Work Flow

 git tag -a v1.3.1 -m "(hotfix): Division by zero error" git push origin --tags

-Step 3: Merge to main
+Step 3: Merge to main and synchronize dev

 1